 It’s a bit of a unique setup, and might seem confusing at first (it definitely confused us).
 So here’s everything you need to know about Channels.

-What is Amazon Channels?
+What are Amazon Channels?

 Amazon Channels is really a collection of various different streaming services which you can subscribe to through Prime Video.
 You pay a separate subscription fee for each channel, which gives you access to content not available through the rest of Prime Video.